buildfirst/buildfirst/ch04/04_conventional-changelog/README.md

 grunt.registerTask('notes', ['bump-only', 'changelog', 'bump-commit']);
 ```

 There isn't much more to explain about this task, but you could play with it in a new `git` repo if you wanted to.
-In order to do that, copy this folder somewhere else and run `git init`, then commit a few changes, and run `grunt notes`.
+In order to do that, copy this directory somewhere else and run `git init`, then commit a few changes, and run `grunt notes`.
 You could follow these commands, granted your shell is currently sitting on this directory:

 ```shell
 cp -r . /dev/changelog-test